ABOUT

 She studied piano under Sally Haynes and trained as an actress at the Drama Centre, London.

 She is an actor, musician, composer, deviser and teacher.
-Her theatre company ‘Birds on a Wire’ are working on their first theatrical piece centred around the profound journey of the Menopause.
-This piece will be premiered in 2024.
+Her theatre company ‘Pear-Shaped Theatre Company’ are working on their first theatrical piece centred around the profound journey of the Menopause.
+This piece will be premiered in 2026.

 Rebecca has enjoyed an extensive and varied career as a performer.
 She has worked at the National Theatre, playing Essie in The Devil’s Disciple and originating the role of Kohagi in Fair Ladies at a Game of Poem Cards.
-She has collaborated with some of the most accomplished Directors in theatre, including Peter Hall, Stephen Daldry, Jeremy Herrin and Thea Sharrock.
+She has collaborated with some of the most accomplished Directors in theatre, including Peter Hall, Stephen Daldry, Jeremy Herrin, Thea Sharrock, Timothy Sheader and Abigail Graham.
 She has worked in the West End and in regional theatres across the country.

 As a composer, Rebecca has written original songs which have featured on two albums, ‘This Is Why’ and ‘Rebecca Thorn’.
 She has composed featured music for Radio 4 and several songs used in theatre productions for the charity Scene and Heard and for Dirty Market.